-The Reign of Terror is well known as a dark period during the French Revolution.
-Lasting from 1793-1794 the Reign of Terror swept through France as the revolutionaries attempted to consolidate their power and eliminate any threats to the Revolution.
-This chart shows the total Reign of Terror executions by social class.
+The Reign of Terror is well known as a dark period during the French Revolution where executions occurred across all social classes.
+Lasting from 1793-1794 the Reign of Terror swept through France as revolutionaries attempted to consolidate their power and eliminate any threats to the Revolution.

-King Louis XVI was executed in January 1793 as a lead up to the Terror.
+French revolutionaries executed King Louis XVI in January 1793 as a lead up to the events.
 This occurred after he refused to relinquish his royal power to the revolutionaries.
-In his place, the Committee of Public Safety was created to protect France and the revolution from foreign and domestic enemies.
+In his place, the Committee of Public Safety emerged as the executive branch to protect France and the revolution from foreign and domestic enemies.

-Maximilian Robespierre was one of the leaders of the revolution.
+Maximilian Robespierre was one of the primary leaders and influencers of the revolution.
 Robespierre would eventually assume control of the Committee of Public Safety and with it near dictatorial powers.

 Reign of Terror Executions by Social Class